A Companion to J. R. R. Tolkien: Book

 Wiley Blackwell published the Companion to J. R. R. Tolkien in hardback in 2014, and in paperback in 2020.
 A second edition appeared in 2022.

 The volume begins with a 12-page chronological table of Tolkien's life and works, and an editorial introduction by Stuart D. Lee.
 The rest of the book is divided into five main thematic areas: Life, The Academic, The Legendarium, Context and Critical Approaches.
 The first part, a single chapter, is a brief biography by John Garth, summarising the diverse elements of Tolkien's life from the youthful Tea Club and Barrovian Society and wartime experience to lexicography, Oxford, The Hobbit, and his other writings.
-The second part has three essays by scholars including Tom Shippey who writes about "Tolkien as editor", looking at a writing career with many false starts.
+The second part has three essays by scholars including Thomas Honegger who examines Tolkien's academic, often philological, writings, and Tom Shippey who writes about "Tolkien as editor", looking at a writing career with many false starts.
 The third part contains fourteen contributions, by Gergely Nagy, John D. Rateliff, Verlyn Flieger and others on the complex body of stories, many times rewritten, that make up his Middle-earth corpus.
 The fourth part consists of ten essays, including those by Elizabeth Solopova on Middle English, David Bratman on Tolkien's place among the Inklings, and Dimitra Fimi's look at his impact on fantasy fiction.
 The final part is of twelve essays, examining the varied and sometimes hostile response to Tolkien, and the key elements such as Catholicism, war (by Janet Brennan Croft), the role of women, fantasy artists' responses to Middle-earth, and music in his fiction.

 The work is illustrated with a few tables in the text, and in the "Art" essay by Christopher Tuthill, present in the final section, nine monochrome reproductions of fantasy artworks by major Tolkien artists such as Alan Lee, John Howe, and Ted Nasmith.